 The local ethical investor is spoilt for choice with opportunities to invest in businesses which are creating a better world.
-Whether that’s investing in the UK’s first solar bus fleet or the world’s first football team to pay women the same as men, there’s plenty of scope locally to support something groundbreaking.
+Whether that’s investing in the UK’s first solar bus fleet or buying shares in an ethical supermarket there’s plenty of scope locally to support something ground-breaking.

-No doubt many social entrepeneurs feel convinced that Brighton’s liberal and eco friendly ethos is the ideal place to establish their fledgling business.
-As well as being home to the UK’s only Green MP, Brighton has made a name for itself as a leading city in the digital and tech sector.
+No doubt many social entrepreneurs feel convinced that Brighton’s liberal and eco friendly ethos is the ideal place to establish their fledgling business.
+As well as being home to the UK’s only Green Member of Parliament, Brighton has made a name for itself as a leading city in the digital and tech sector.

 Speaking to some of our BHESCo shareholders it is clear that these are the types of motivations that drew so many investors to our co-operative.